TheOceanCleanupAlgorithms/ADVECT/README.md

 ## Extra: the INTEGRATOR

-3D ocean model output generally only includes the zonal/meridional current velocity; ADVECTOR comes bundled with a tool called the INTEGRATOR which can generate vertical velocity fields from zonal/meridional velocity fields, using the continuity equation.
+3D ocean model output generally only includes the zonal/meridional current velocity; ADVECT comes bundled with a tool called the INTEGRATOR which can generate vertical velocity fields from zonal/meridional velocity fields, using the continuity equation.
 Check out `INTEGRATOR/README.md` for more information.
 Currently it doesn't install via pip, so you'll need to clone this repository and run the files directly.

 ### Hardware compatability
-At this time, ADVECTOR only has known support for CPUs/GPUs with opencl driver versions 1.1, 1.2, and 2.1.
+At this time, ADVECT only has known support for CPUs/GPUs with opencl driver versions 1.1, 1.2, and 2.1.
 Running tests is one way to check if your hardware is compatible.
 If they fail, you can run this in a python prompt to directly check your driver version:
    ```
    import pyopencl
    print(pyopencl.create_some_context(interactive=True).devices[0].driver_version)